darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 # Conclusion

 So they are you have it\!
-That’s just a little dive into Latent Dirichlet Allocation and how it can be used for topic modeling of topics discussed in reviews of Newbery winners.
+That’s just a little dive into Latent Dirichlet Allocation and how it can be used for model topics discussed in reviews of Newbery winners.
 There’s a lot more that could be done with these data.
 Not only could we dive into methods for finding the optimal number of topics as I mentioned previously, but we could look at LDA with bi-grams (two words together instead of words by themselves), sentiment analysis, word clouds, and more.
 Perhaps I will touch on those in future posts, but that’s it for now.